-Previously, a simple keyword research and accompanying article would be good enough to rank well in search engine results.
-Nowadays though, the methods to producing high ranking content on search engines has drastically changed.
+Previously, simple keyword research and the accompanying article would be good enough to rank well in search engine results.
+Nowadays though, the methods to producing high-ranking content on search engines have drastically changed.

 More now than ever before, content should be tailored to provide value to your audience.
 A searcher’s intent is the most relevant information you should consider when planning and developing content.
 Common questions you should ask include: